 - After create an ad using Facebook Ads manager, you need to select Catalogue sales as your objective.

-You may need to hire a Facebook advertising expert in order to set up your catalogue because it involves a few technical steps such as inputting data fields.
+You may need to hire a Facebook advertising expert in order to set up your catalog because it involves a few technical steps such as inputting data fields.
 It’s one of the best Facebook ads features for Realtors and real estate developers.

 Evaluating the performance of your Facebook ad campaign